 We love the nightlife here in Hong Kong, but with so many bars to choose from, it’s hard to know where to start.
-Our expert Sarah Richard has picked the best of the bunch, whatever the occasion.
+Here’s our guide to some of the best, whatever the occasion.

 Best for alfresco drinking:

 While Hong Kong is home to many an alfresco bar, there aren’t any quite as convenient as Aberdeen Street Social, situated slap-bang in the middle of Sheung Wan and Central.
 With a large outdoor area on the ground floor and a more formal outdoor balcony on top, their British-inspired cocktail menu with creative twists consistently earns them the title of one of the city’s best cocktail bars.

 Happy Hours in Hong Kong are huge but we head to Oolaa more often than not, mostly due to the Super Happy Hour, where drinks start at $40 and there is a free tapas bar buffet for all.
 Oh, and ladies: on Wednesdays it’s free Prosecco for you from 5 to 7pm!

 Hidden among the swanky bars and five-star hotels is this laid-back underground style jaunt inspired by bars found in Portland, Brooklyn and San Francisco.
 The jukebox is one of the many charms and the staff are regularly compared to the Coyote Ugly girls.
 Come here if you want to party and dance the night away.

 13 Old Bailey Street, Central